MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode-for-debugging-compiled-cmdlets.md

   ![Executions halts at breakpoint](media/using-vscode-for-debugging-compiled-cmdlets/stopped-at-breakpoint.png)

-You can step through the source code, inspect variables and inspect the call stack.
+You can step through the source code, inspect variables, and inspect the call stack.

-To end debugging, click `Stop` in the debug toolbar or press `Shift-F5`.
-The shell used for debugging will exit, which releases the lock on the compiled DLL file.
+To end debugging, click **Stop** in the debug toolbar or press <kbd>Shift</kbd>-<kbd>F5</kbd>.
+The shell used for debugging exits and releases the lock on the compiled DLL file.

 <!-- reference links -->
 [Debugging in Visual Studio Code]: https://code.visualstudio.com/docs/editor/debugging